 1.1 Website visitors

 Priority Prospect collects non-personally-identifying information that web servers and browsers provide.
 It includes: browser type, language preference, referring website, date and time of each request made by the visitor.
-That information is collected by Google Analytics and/or GetClicky.
+That information is collected by Google Analytics and/or GetClicky and/or Crisp Chat.
 The purpose of collecting non-personally-identifying data is to understand how visitors browse Priority Prospect’s websites.
 It is not used for any additional purpose, such as to profile those who access our website.

 1.2 Gathering of personally-identifying information